Dungeons & Dragons Immortals Rules: Contents

-Immortals Rules deals with player characters that have successfully followed the courses laid out in the Master Rules for attaining immortality.
-This set adds a system of power points; upon achieving immortality, characters exchange all of their experience points for power points at a rate of ten thousand to one.
-Power points can be expended to permanently enhance attribute scores, and form a magic point system to fuel a character's new range of special abilities.
-Immortals advance in ranks instead of levels; a character must keep a certain balance of power points to maintain a rank, and must compete in the Olympics to gain promotion to the next rank.
-The combat and magic systems are also expanded to take into account the new Immortal powers.
+Immortals Rules is a supplement intended for player characters after successfully completing the requirements for achieving immortality as detailed in the Master Rules.
+This set adds a system in which characters that attain immortality exchange all of their experience points for power points at a rate of ten thousand to one.
+Players can spend these power points to permanently increase attribute scores, and to use a magic point system to give the character new special abilities.
+Immortals advance in ranks instead of levels; a character must keep enough power points to maintain a rank, and will need to compete in the Olympics to get promoted to the next rank.
+The combat and magic systems have been modified to account for Immortal powers.
 Each Immortal player character has an abundance of powers, literally able to cast any magic spell in addition to new combat abilities.
-The rules cover transhuman Immortal characters, their powers, artifacts, and relationships with other Immortals, and their ability to create personal "home planes".
-The set also includes new powerful monsters, and suggestions for adventure scenarios.
+The rules detail playing transhuman Immortal characters, and cover their powers, artifacts, and relationships with each other, as well as their ability to construct their own personal "home planes".
+The set also presents powerful new monsters, and suggestions for adventure scenarios.

 The set describes the history of Immortals within the D&D game: once there were only three Immortals, who discovered the multiverse, and decided to give it order and purpose.
 This set expands the D&D multiverse system, with an Astral Plane that permeates and connects the whole of the multiverse.
 In addition to the Astral Plane, there are also the Prime Material Plane, elemental planes, the Ethereal Planes, and many outer planes; these outer planes range from mono-spatial atto-planes (about 1/3" big) to penta-spatial tera-planes (about 851 billion light-years big).
-The set provides notes for the Dungeon Master (DM) concerning running Immortal campaigns, which cover the goals of Immortals and their place within Immortal society, including duties and responsibilities.
-The DM plays the roles of the Immortals' superiors, the Hierarchs of each sphere.
-There are also sample plots for Immortal adventures, and twenty-two pages discussing monsters; this includes a range of demons which originally appeared in Eldritch Wizardry.
+The set provides notes for the Dungeon Master (DM) concerning running campaigns for Immortal characters, including their goals where they fit into Immortal society, including duties and responsibilities.
+The DM plays the roles of the Hierarchs of the spheres, who are the superiors of the Immortal player characters.
+The set also presents sample plots intended to be used for Immortal adventures, and twenty-two pages of game statistics for monsters including the demons which originally appeared in Eldritch Wizardry.